Space and Touch in Digital Presence

 He has been teaching commedia dell’arte in USA, Switzerland, Russia, Greece, Romania, Latvia and in several theatre institutions and theatre groups.

-Deconstructing physical theatre: a study of space, relationship and silence
+Deconstructing physical theatre: a study of space, relationship and imagination

-Having been trained in the Lecoq pedagoy, having worked with Zygmund Molik (one of the assistant of Grotowski), having studied Meyerhold biomechanics, Schechner’s Rasaboxes and the Japanese dance Butoh, Davide GIOVANZANA started to fuse all these techniques and developed an alternative approach to physical theatre.
-Instead of focusing on the actions of the body, as it is the traditional teaching, he proposes to develop a special consciousness of the space, of relationship and of silence.
-The conjunction of these elements (space, relationships and silence) affects, transforms and makes the body expressive.
+Having been trained in the Lecoq pedagoy, having worked with Zygmund Molik, having studied Meyerhold biomechanics, Schechner’s Rasaboxes and the Japanese dance Butoh, Davide GIOVANZANA started to fuse all these techniques and developed an alternative approach to physical theatre.
+Instead of focusing on the actions of the body, as it is the traditional teaching, he proposes to develop a special consciousness of the space, of relationship and imagination.
+The conjunction of these elements (space, relationships and imaignation) affects, transforms and makes the body expressive.
 In his experience as a teacher, he noticed that most of the problems that students face in learning acting, is that they become worried about what they need to do.
 In this workshop, the direction will be reversed and the “problems” will be transformed into something productive.
 This will also teach the students that problems instead of conceiving them as destructive elements, as a blocking fear, they can be seen as potential for development, for inquiry.
-The workshop will expand the actor’s consciousness and liberate his/her body

 The tragic chorus